 Alain Ducasse At The Dorchester, Park Lane, W1K 1QA

 Alexis Gauthier has been offering gourmet vegetarian menus since the days when they were a rarity in London.
-His French restaurant in Soho has introduced a great-value £50 six-course lunchtime vegan menu, crammed with seasonal ingredients.
-Of an evening, it becomes an eight-course vegan feast for £70.
-There's miso caramelised turnip and quince, butternut squash with fondant plantain and blackberry tartlet to end.
-Vegetarian items with eggs and dairy are also available.
+His French restaurant in Soho has been exclusively vegan since 2021 and has introduced a great-value £55 five-course Petit Dîner.
+It's crammed with seasonal ingredients and available at 5pm only.
+Of an evening it becomes an eight-course vegan feast for £95.
+Dishes change with the seasons but elegant flavour combinations and creative gastronomy are a given.

 Gauthier Soho, 21 Romilly Street, W1D 5AF